poenneby/practical-git/README.md

 git rebase --continue
 ```

-The branch `feature-2` is now up to date with master and we can simply merge the branch to master now.
+The branch `feature-2` is now up to date with main and we can simply merge the branch to main now.

 ```
-git checkout master
+git checkout main
 git merge feature-2
 git push
 ```